MaayanLab/clustergrammer/docs/index.rst

 Use Cases
 ---------
-Clustergrammer can be used to explore and analyze a diverse datasets.
-The following use cases, made with Jupyter notebooks, demonstrate a few use cases:
+Clustergrammer can be used to explore and analyze a diverse datasets:

-- Cancer Cell Line Encyclopedia Gene Expression Data
+- `Cancer Cell Line Encyclopedia Gene Expression Data`_
-- Iris Flower Dataset
+- `Iris flower dataset`_
-- MNIST Handwritten Digit Dataset
+- `MNIST Handwritten Digit Dataset`_

 Clustergrammer can easily be integrated into other web applications and is being utilized to visualize data for the following Ma'ayan lab web applications: